All-Natural, Timber Frame Interpretive Sign Frame

 Lead time: Ranges from 4 – 16 weeks, depending on the season and demand.

-What’s in the Kit: Fully assembled timber frame base, metal display panel brackets, and Display Panel (if ordered through TimberHomes Vermont).
+What’s in the Kit: Fully assembled timber frame base, metal display panel brackets.
+Display panel not included.

 Details: